WiLL75G/soc-day02-phishing-email-analysis/README.md

 The originating IP was extracted and investigated using threat intelligence.

-VirusTotal showed that 4 of 94 security vendors flagged the IP as malicious.
+VirusTotal showed that 4 out of 94 security vendors flagged the IP as malicious.

 Additional indicators were extracted and documented for further investigation and response.